Theobald von Bethmann Hollweg: 1915–1916: annexationists and the sinking of the Lusitania

 On 7 May 1915 a German submarine torpedoed the British passenger ship RMS Lusitania off Ireland.
 The resulting deaths of over 120 Americans put a considerable strain on Germany's relations with the United States.
 The question of unrestricted submarine warfare once again came under discussion.
 In an interview in November 1914, Admiral Tirpitz had described submarine warfare as the only truly effective means to fight the naval blockade that the United Kingdom had imposed on Germany.
 Expecting that humanitarian arguments would carry little weight with the Admiralty, Bethmann Hollweg tried to avoid or at least delay unrestricted submarine warfare by asking critical questions.
 He doubted whether such military action aimed against the British war economy would be enough to decide the outcome of the war.
 He also feared early on that the United States would enter the war on the side of the Entente.

 With the Lusitania sinking still a political issue, Bethmann Hollweg appeared before the Reichstag on 19 August 1915 and said, "We can use power – even externally – only in the interests of freedom."
 Considerations of power politics could nevertheless be more important than questions of moral principle.
 In the face of an increasing number of reports by German representatives in the Ottoman Empire of massacres of Armenians, and when even the ambassador in Constantinople called for intervention, the Chancellor noted, "Our only aim is to keep the Ottoman Empire at our side until the end of the war, regardless of whether Armenians perish over it or not."

 In early March 1916 Bethmann Hollweg, using the threat of resignation, forced through the delay of unrestricted submarine warfare.
 Shortly afterwards Tirpitz tendered his own resignation, and it was accepted on 12 March.
 The Chancellor's greatest adversary and proponent of submarine warfare, which Bethmann Hollweg called a "crime against the German people", had been defeated.

-The breakup of the SPD was to all appearances imminent in March of 1916.
+The breakup of the SPD was to all appearances imminent in March 1916.
 During a Reichstag session, many Social Democrats had expressed their approval of Bethmann Hollweg.
 The moderate wing under Friedrich Ebert seemed to be breaking from the left wing of the party.
 SPD chairman Hugo Haase, who had spoken passionately in the Reichstag against the war's great bloodshed and the adoption of the emergency budget, was forced to resign and expelled from the SPD along with his supporters.
 Bethmann Hollweg hoped for a merger of the Social Democrats supporting his war policy and the Progressive People's Party to form a centrist party (a "party of the sensible").
 Instead, the more radical and anti-war Independent Social Democratic Party (USPD) was formed in April 1917 with Haase at its head.